I'm not a mind reader, but I guess that you're tired of making credit card payments.

 But, it will take sacrifice, discipline, and persistence.
-As you embark your journey to being debt free, remember to have patience.
+As you embark on your journey to being debt-free, remember to have patience.

-Regardless of how hard you try, you’ll still experience setbacks.
-Although I’ve managed to pay off my entire credit card balances I still carry some debt.
+Regardless of how hard you try, you'll still experience setbacks.
+Although I've managed to pay off my entire credit card balance, I occasionally carry some debt.

 Picture not owing anything to anyone.
 All the money that comes is yours, except what you pay for taxes.
 What would you?